• Skip to primary navigation

 5. Condition

-Conditioning your dehydrated produce is imperative to the safe storage of your dehydrated products.
-Follow the steps for conditioning your dehydrated food, and you can be sure that you won't experience issues with mold or softening.
+Conditioning your dehydrated produce is imperative to safely storing your dehydrated products.
+Follow the steps for conditioning your dehydrated food, and you can be sure that you won’t experience issues with mold or softening.

 Should I rotate my dehydrator trays when drying pumpkin?